nuclio/nuclio/docs/reference/runtimes/python/python-reference.md

 CMD [ "processor" ]
 ```

-<a id="python-runtime-27-eol"></a>
-## Python runtime 2.7 EOL

-As of Jan 2020, [Python 2.7 is no longer being maintained](https://www.python.org/doc/sunset-python-2/), and it has now
-also reached its End Of Life in Nuclio as well, and thus removed as a supported runtime from the mainline Nuclio
-releases.
-Starting from [Nuclio 1.6.0](https://github.com/nuclio/nuclio/releases/tag/1.6.0) you would not be able to
-deploy any Nuclio function using Python 2.7 runtime.

-To keep using latest Nuclio, and reach better performance and message throughput, we strongly suggest migrating your
-code to the newer [Python 3.7, 3.8 and 3.9 runtimes](#introducing-python-runtimes-37-38-and-39), if you haven't already.

-<a id="introducing-python-runtimes-37-38-and-39"></a>
-## Introducing Python runtimes 3.7, 3.8 and 3.9
+## Supported versions:
+* [Python 3.7](#python-runtimes-37-38) - will be fully deprecated soon
+* [Python 3.8](#python-runtimes-37-38) - will be fully deprecated soon
+* Python 3.9 - recommended to use

+These versions are no longer supported: [python 2.7](#python-runtime-27-eol) and [python3.6](#python-runtime-36-eol).

-Nuclio officially supports python 3.7, 3.8 and python 3.9 (along with good-old python 3.6) as stand-alone runtimes.
-Along
+Nuclio officially supports python 3.9 (along with good-old python 3.7 and 3.8) as stand-alone runtimes.
-with simply bumping the python versions, some changes to the internal function processor were made, to take advantage of
+Along with simply bumping the python versions, some changes to the internal function processor were made, to take advantage of
 new language features and newer packages.

 Key differences and changes: